nayangaripelly/OrderManager/README.md

 A backend service to manage all the orders and to view their status.
 Can sort all the orders according to their deliveryDate, cost...
-Can separate orders based on company, catagory, and cost range of product present in order
+Can filter orders based on company, catagory, and cost range of product present in order

 ## Prerequisites